-- (i) Rhode Island Medical Assistance Program established on July 1, 1966, under the provisions of Title XIX of the Social Security Act, as amended (P. L. 89-97).
-The enabling State Legislation is to be found at Title 40, Chapter 8 of the Rhode Island General Laws, as amended. - (ii) Department the Rhode Island Department of Human Services which is designated by the Federal Government as the Single State Agency responsible for the administration of the Title XIX Medical Assistance Program. - (iii) Director the Director of the Rhode Island Department of Human Services.
+Rhode Island Medical Assistance Program - established on July 1, 1966, under the provisions of Title XIX of the Social Security Act, as amended (P. L. 89-97).
+The enabling State Legislation is to be found at Title 40, Chapter 8 of the Rhode Island General Laws, as amended.

+Department - the Rhode Island Department of Human Services which is designated under the Medicaid State Plan as the Single State Agency responsible for the administration of the Title XIX Medical Assistance Program.

+Director - the Director of the Rhode Island Department of Human Services.

-- (iv) Provider any individual, firm, corporation, association, institution or group qualified or purporting to be qualified to perform and provide the medical services and supplies, which are within the scope of the services covered by the Rhode Island Medical Assistance Program. - (v) Statutory Prerequisites any license, certificate or other requirement of Rhode Island law or regulation which a provider must have in full force and effect in order to qualify under the laws of the State of Rhode Island to perform or provide medical services or to furnish supplies.
-The prerequisites include but are not limited to, licensure by the Rhode Island Department of Health, the Rhode Island Department of Mental Health, Retardation and Hospitals, certification for participation in the Federal Medicare Title XVIII Program and any other legal requirement pertinent to the delivery of the specific medical services and supplies.
-The term statutory prerequisite includes any requirement imposed by this Department through duly promulgated administrative regulations. - (vi) State Health Care Program includes but not limited to those programs defined in section 1128(h) of the Act such as those totally state-funded and administered by the Department.
+Provider - any individual, firm, corporation, association, institution or group qualified or purporting to be qualified to perform and provide the medical services and supplies, which are within the scope of the services covered by the Rhode Island Medical Assistance Program.

+Statutory Prerequisites - any license, certificate or other requirement of Rhode Island law or regulation which a provider must have in full force and effect in order to qualify under the laws of the State of Rhode Island to perform or provide medical services or to furnish supplies.
+The prerequisites include but are not limited to, licensure by the Rhode Island Department of Health, the Rhode Island Department of Behavioral Healthcare, Developmental Disabilities and Hospitals (DBHDDH), certification for participation in the Federal Medicare Title XVIII Program and any other legal requirement pertinent to the delivery of the specific medical services and supplies.
+The term statutory prerequisite includes any requirement imposed by this Department through duly promulgated administrative regulations.

+State Health Care Program - includes but not limited to those programs defined in section 1128 (h) of the Act such as those totally state-funded and administered by the Department.